Table of Contents

-The legal entity chosen by a business will determine its income tax filing requirements.
-In other words, the business structure will define the legal and tax compliance requirements of the business.
+The legal entity chosen by a business will define the legal and tax compliance requirements of the business.
 That being said, “S-Corporations” are very popular in the small business community.
 An “S-Corporation” is a corporation that has made a tax election to be treated for tax purposes as a flow-thru entity similar to that of a partnership.
 However, there is one HUGE difference between an S-Corporations & Partnership with regards to flow-thru income.
 The flow-thru income from a partnership is subject to self-employment taxes whereas the flow-thru income from an S-Corporation is not subject to self-employment taxes.
 Let me explain, a partner in a partnership cannot also be an employee in the same business (see rev. rul.
 69-184) A partner that performs services for the partnership is paid via a “guaranteed payment” in lieu of salary all the income of the partnership (guaranteed payment & flow-thru income) is subject to self-employment taxes.
 Unlike a partnership, the owners of an S-Corporation can be both a shareholder and an employee in the same businesses.
 Any shareholder that works for the business will be paid wages or salary which is subject to payroll taxes.
 However, the income of the S-Corporation that flow-thru to the owner is NOT subject to self-employment taxes.
 Given that this flow-thru income is not subject to self-employment taxes the IRS requires s-corporation shareholder-employees to take a “reasonable salary”.

 In Practice – Owners of S-Corporations sometimes find themselves in hot water with the IRS for not taking enough salary and in some cases not taking any salary.
 S-Corporation employee-shareholders would rather be paid from company profits via distributions than payroll to avoid or minimize payroll taxes.

-What is Reasonable Salary?
+What is a Reasonable Salary?

 Reasonable compensation [or salary] is the amount that would normally be paid for similar services by a similar employer under similar circumstances -Reg.
 Sec 1.1162-7(b)(3).